criblpacks/cribl-o365-rest-io/README.md

 The pack also currently includes three forms of outputs:

-1. Normalized JSON
+* Normalized JSON (the default)
-2. OCSF - Primarily meant for Amazon Security Lake, the pack normalizes the data into the proper OCSF category.
+* OCSF - Primarily meant for Amazon Security Lake, the pack normalizes the data into the proper OCSF category.
-3. Splunk - default index and sourcetype supplied from Knowledge > Variables, but can be overwritten in pipeline
+* Splunk - default index and sourcetype supplied from Knowledge > Variables, but can be overwritten in pipeline

 ## Deployment